3 Frameworks for Sustainable Investment

 The Carbon Disclosure Project (CDP), also a not-for-profit organisation, focuses specifically on enabling companies to disclose their greenhouse gas emissions and other climate-related information, as well as water usage.
 The CDP has become the leading global organisation through which companies and cities report their greenhouse gas emissions data.
 CDP data is widely used by investors, data providers, academics and governments for decision-making, product offerings and research.

-There are now companies, cities, states and regions from over 90 countries disclosing through CDP on an annual basis.
+As at the beginning of 2024 there were companies, cities, states and regions from over 90 countries disclosing through CDP on an annual basis.
 This includes over 23,000 companies worth more than half of global market value.

 For an idea of what companies are asked to disclose, have a look at CDP’s questionnaires.